 The Macmillan Bloedel building at the corner of Thurlow Street and West Georgia Street is an excellent example of Brutalist Modernism with its rough concrete structure and aesthetic relationship to Cubism.
 The north and south vertical planes offer perfectly symmetrical grids made of unfinished concrete.
 While running the same width bottom to top, the depth of each vertical concrete pillar starts at 8-feet wide across the bottom narrowing to just 8 inches at the top.
 Built in 1968-69 and designed by Erickson Massey and Francis Donaldson, the Macmillan Bloedel is an imposing structure on the Georgia corridor, its large scale and heavy, almost oppressive, grid making it indicative of Brutalist style.

 A few blocks over at Burrard Street and Nelson Street, the BC Electric Building was the first high-rise in this part of Vancouver, which previously comprised wood single-family homes and low-rise commercial and residential development.
 Designed by Thompson Berwick & Pratt and completed in 1957, the BC Electric Building is perhaps a bit friendlier to look at than the Macmillan Bloedel, even though it was considered out of scale with its early neighbours when it was first built.
 Featuring a unique lozenge shape, the structure consists of a reinforced concrete core from which cantilevered floors radiate.
 When originally utilized by BC Electric employees, no desk was further than a few feet from a window due to this ingenious design.
-The building heralds International style with an original exterior of uninterrupted single-pane glass windows running the entire height and hidden interior structure.
+The building heralds International style with an original exterior of uninterrupted double glazed windows running the entire height and hidden interior structure, which is surprising considering that the cost of double glazing was very high back then.
 However it still responds to local regionalism with a public art element on the main floor lobby and exterior consisting of a geometric mosaic tile designed by local artist, B. C. Binning.
 Added as a significant “Recent Landmark” on the Vancouver Heritage Register in the 1990s, the building became the first designated Recent Landmark on the Register as part of the Heritage Revitalization Agreement that allowed for conversion into condominiums and re-branding as the Electra.

 While the success of Modernism and its ideals is still hotly debated, the buildings that remain offer insight into the mind-set prevalent after the global change felt from World War II.
 Whether you appreciate the aesthetics of Modernism or not, it is valuable to recognize and understand where we have been, and perhaps learn from the ideals, successes and challenges expressed through a definitive architectural movement.